callumberry55-a11y/PoetrySuite/README.md

 2. Create new collections to organize your work
 3. Add poems to collections
 4. Search and filter your library

+### Poetry Forms

+Explore and learn different poetic forms:
+- Sonnets, haikus, villanelles, and more
+- Structural guidelines for each form
+- Tips and examples to help you practice

+### Submissions Tracker

+Manage your poetry submissions:
+- Track which poems you've submitted where
+- Record submission dates and responses
+- Monitor acceptance rates and feedback

 ### Analytics